gyenabubakar/lyrebird-client/README.md

 - `npm run code-quality:lint` will lint the codebase using ESLint.
 - `npm run code-quality:all` will run both the above commands, in that order.

+When you commit code, Husky will run the `code-quality:all` script to ensure that the code is formatted and linted.

 ## Contributing

 1. Ensure that all your branches are named in the pattern `<github-username>/<issue-title>`.